 In May 2019, Mark Alex Simon was found guilty of issuing and sending false documentation for his clients, in addition to conspiracy to launder money, as can be seen in the report from the Department of Justice (DoJ).
 Along with him, also Sarah Alberts, Aaron Kuns, and Benjamin Stalets were charged.

-The defendants created and transferred documents that appeared to drivers’ licenses and personal identification cards issued by the states of Ohio, Michigan, and Utah.
+The defendants created and transferred documents that appeared to drivers’ licenses and personal identification cards issued by Ohio, Michigan, and Utah.

 Ultimately, Simon was sentenced to 24 months of incarceration in federal prison.
-The charges against him included the production and sale of fake driver’s licenses and identification cards between 2013 and 2018.
+The charges against him included producing and selling fake driver’s licenses and identification cards between 2013 and 2018.

 For his business, Simon had a website through which applicants for his services paid in bitcoin, reported the US media.

 Along with the detainee, three other people were charged at the time.
-Those three people are mentioned in the DoJ statement, although the BTC apparently belonged solely to Simon, according to the sale report.
+According to the sale report, those three people are mentioned in the DoJ statement, although the BTC belonged solely to Simon.

 Auction of bitcoins from crimes in the United States

 It is a common practice to auction BTC seized in different investigations into criminal actions.
-In this medium, we have reviewed auctions that in some cases reach thousands of bitcoins confiscated in the United States.
-The most notorious case among these was that of the BTC confiscated by the Silk Road case, one of the dark web markets pioneers in the use of bitcoin.
+In this medium, we have reviewed auctions that, in some cases, reach thousands of bitcoins confiscated in the United States.
+The most notorious case among these was that of the BTC seized by the Silk Road case, one of the dark web markets pioneers in using bitcoin.

-Outside US borders, other governments have appealed for the same practice, as has happened in Australia or France.
+Other governments have appealed for the same practice outside US borders, as has happened in Australia or France.
 Other countries, such as Finland, have preferred to keep funds in BTC.

-In the United States, there are those who think that this should be the procedure of the authorities in the face of the seizure of BTC, and they have even proposed legislation so that the country conserves bitcoins.
+In the United States, some think that this should be the procedure of the authorities in the face of the seizure of BTC, and they have even proposed legislation so that the country conserves bitcoins.